jhpyle/docassemble/_docs/docker.md

 * <a name="CONTAINERROLE"></a>`CONTAINERROLE`: either `all` or a colon-separated list of services (e.g. `web:celery`,
   `sql:log:redis`, etc.) that should be started by the server.
-It is only necessary to set a `CONTAINERROLE` if you are using a [multi-server arrangement].
-The available options are:
+Only set the `CONTAINERROLE` if you are using a [multi-server arrangement]; the default is `all`.
+The available options
+  are:
   * `all`: the [Docker] container will run all of the services of **docassemble** on a single container.
   * `web`: The [Docker] container will serve as a web server.